What Is Floor Planning?

 2. Store Layout

 The goals of your store layout are to present your categories in such a way that you expose your customers to the maximum amount of products you have on offer.
-At the same time, your floor plan needs to ensure that store traffic flowing smoothly.
+At the same time, your floor plan needs to ensure that store traffic flows smoothly.

 It’s not a simple task.